The Role of the School Administrator

 The physical environment.

-Desirable levels of students’ academic performance may not be possible where instructional spaces such as classrooms, libraries, technical workshops and laboratories are lacking or ill-planned.
+Desirable levels of student academic performance are unlikely where instructional spaces such as classrooms, libraries, technical workshops, and laboratories are lacking or poorly planned.

 The point is sharp.
 Physical inadequacy limits academic outcomes.
 A school with no library cannot teach reading at the level a school with a strong library can.
 A school with broken equipment cannot teach science properly.